 Cognitive Analytic Therapy is a collaborative model of therapy that seeks to understand the way a person thinks, feels and acts, exploring the events and relationships that lead to these experiences (often from childhood or earlier in life).
 It is an integrative therapy, bringing together ideas and understanding from different therapeutic approaches.

 CAT is a therapy that is tailored to a person’s individual needs and to his or her own manageable goals for change.
-It is a time-limited therapy – typically between 8 and 24 sessions.
+It is a time-limited therapy – between 4 and 24 sessions, but typically 16.
 It is available in many parts of the NHS and also within private practice.

 At its core is an empathic relationship between the client and therapist within the therapeutic boundaries, the purpose of which is to help the client understand and make sense of their situation and to find ways of making changes for the better.